nicholasericksen/LMP/README.md

 # LMP
-A simple light measuring polarimeter (LMP) experiment designed using Python and Ardunino
+A simple light measuring polarimeter (LMP) experiment designed using Python and Arduino